NixOS/rfcs/rfcs/0174-improve-terminology.md

 There are a few issues present:

-- "Nix language" and "Nix package manager" share the name "Nix"
+- "Nix language" and "Nix package manager" are both commonly referred to as "Nix"
 - Further, "Nix package manager" isn't an official term that exists.
 We just have "Nix", which is a package manager, and the distributed package includes a daemon and a CLI to interact with it
 - Nixpkgs repository is very awkwardly named.
 When spelled out, "Nixpkgs" sounds the same as "Nix packages".
 This makes it hard to introduce people to Nix with audio presentation
 - There isn't consistent naming for the community and its activities.
 Looking at the [community page](https://nixos.org/community/), we can see the following used: